tomaszmjurek/ordersystem/orderservice/README.md

 # Order Service
 Microservice responsible for receiving and processing customer orders.
-It publishes order events to the Inventory Service.
+It publishes order events to the Kafka.

-## Motivation
-This service is part of System created to better understand Kafka, Event Driven Architecture, Reactive Programming using Webflux and Spring Boot.

 ## Running application
 1. Make sure you have Docker environment configured and running on your machine (ie. Docker Desktop for Windows)